 The process of the euthanasia is quite simple and very peaceful.
 It can take place inside your home, outdoors in the backyard, or even in your pet's favorite place (such as under a tree in your pet's favorite park).
 You get to decide such details that will put you and your pet at ease.
 Because it's of utmost importance that your pet feel safe and calm during the process, a pre-euthanasia sedative injection will always be given first.
 If your pet is still eating, then it's nice to distract him/her with tasty treats or previously "forbidden" food items (such as steak, chocolate, cake, cookies, etc) during this quick injection.
 As your pet begins to relax from the sedative, you may choose to sit with, hold, or snuggle beside them.
 Do what makes you and your pet feel the most comfortable.
 After your pet is relaxed by the sedative, and when you are ready, the euthanasia injection is then given (usually in a vein).
 You will be given all the private time you may need following the euthanasia to remain with your pet to say goodbye.
 After the euthanasia, Dr. Ashley will be able to transport your pet for cremation (if desired), or you may choose to keep your pet for home burial.
 There is an excellent pet crematorium in New Orleans called Heaven's Pets (www.heavenspets.com).
 If cremation is sought for your pet, you can fill out a pre-planning form at the Heaven's Pets website in advance, or contact them via phone to make advance arrangements at (504) 482-7387.

-All the home euthanasia packages include the housecall, pre-euthanasia sedation, euthanasia, and aftercare transport of your pet to the crematorium of your choice (if desired).
+All the home euthanasia packages include the housecall, pre-euthanasia sedation, euthanasia, and complimentary aftercare transport of your pet to the crematorium (if desired).
+These prices do not include the cost of cremation.
 The price listing is as follows:

 -Home Euthanasia Package (Canine, up to 100 lbs): $325